Monroe GA DUI Lawyer – Monroe GA DUI Attorney

 The Law Office of Richard Lawson is a legal firm devoted to DUI defense.
 Attorney Richard Lawson is a former Georgia DUI Prosecutor with over 20 years' experience in DUI law.
 Please check out his reviews on Avvo and see why he is the top-rated DUI Attorney in the state and contact us for a hassle-free, no-obligation case evaluation.
 When you need a DUI Lawyer in Monroe GA, look no further!

 If you have were arrested for DUI in Monroe GA or anywhere in Walton County, you should be aware that your driver's license is in jeopardy!
-To save your Georgia driver's license from suspension, you or your Monroe GA DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing.
+To save your Georgia driver's license from suspension, you or your Monroe GA DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing or an ignition interlock device.
 The filing fee is $150.
-If this hearing is not requested within the ten-day timeframe, your license will automatically be suspended with no chance for a restricted permit or an early reinstatement.
+If this hearing is not requested within the thirty-day timeframe, your license will automatically be suspended with no chance for a restricted permit or an early reinstatement.
 Contact a Monroe GA DUI Attorney right away!
 Our City of Monroe GA DUI Lawyers are here to help.

 DUI Investigation Information